reliverse/rempts/README.md

 ## Example Usage

-Here’s a quick look at how you might use `@reliverse/prompts` in your CLI:
+Here's a quick look at how you might use `@reliverse/prompts` in your CLI:

 ```ts
 import {